SIDN/OQS-bind/bin/dnssec/dnssec-keygen.rst

 .. option:: -f flag

    This option sets the specified flag in the flag field of the KEY/DNSKEY record.
-   The only recognized flags are KSK (Key-Signing Key) and REVOKE.
+   The only recognized flags are ZSK (Zone-Signing Key), KSK (Key-Signing Key) and REVOKE.

+   Note that ZSK is not a physical flag in the DNSKEY record, it is merely used to explicitly tell that you want to create a ZSK.
+Setting :option:`-f` in conjunction with :option:`-k` will result in generating keys that only match the given role set with this option.

 .. option:: -F